 International Warranty Service Policy

-The International Warranty Service covers only repairs (in-warranty and out-of warranty) and upgrades of designated device models but no replacements and returns.
+The International Warranty Service covers only repairs (in-warranty and out-of-warranty) and upgrades of designated device models but no replacements and returns.
 Other available services are subject to the place where the service is provided.

 The International Warranty Service is available as provided in the place where your mobile phone is purchased, and repairs covered by it will be offered free of charge within the warranty period.